 Appearing in the second course at dinner, blancmange was, according to Hannah Glasse, a “fine side dish.”
-She suggested serving Stewed Pears (page 00) as an accompaniment.
+She suggested serving Stewed Pears as an accompaniment.
+This recipe is a modern adaptation of the 18th-century original.
+It was created by culinary historian Nancy Carter Crump for the book Dining with the Washingtons.

 4 cups heavy cream